-Current good manufacturing practices (cGMP) requirements specify the need for coving, and so facilities must install coving in order to be compliant and maintain sterile work environments.
+Current good manufacturing practices (cGMP) requirements specify the need for coving, and so facilities must install coving to be compliant and maintain sterile work environments.
 The reasons behind these requirements have everything to do with minimizing the risk of contaminant accumulation and maximizing the capacity for regular cleaning of the space.
 The effectiveness of these efforts depends on the build, geometry, and materials used inside of the rooms.

 Eliminating corners also streamlines the pathways for air flow in these rooms, which helps regulate air flow, temperature control, humidity, and pressurization.

 Coving is commonly made of metal, aluminum, plaster, or plastic, depending on specific institutional guidelines.
-It can be treated or covered in order to further increase compliance; for example, ACH Engineering offers aluminum coving that is powder coated, as well as aluminum anodized coving.
+It can be treated or covered to further increase compliance; for example, ACH Engineering offers aluminum coving that is powder coated, as well as aluminum anodized coving.
 These materials are designed to withstand constant, regular cleaning.